King Warrior Magician Lover: The Four Masculine Archetypes

 This masculine archetype sits in the Center.
 From this Center, he maintains order, organization, and creative power.
 What’s outside the King’s domain represents chaos, the demonic, and the “nonworld.”

-The King is arguably the most important masculine archetype as it establishes order.
+The King is arguably the most critical masculine archetype, as it establishes order and stability.
 However, this King energy is also the most challenging of the four to harness within a man’s psyche.
 Most often in one’s individuation process, the King comes online last.

 Key characteristics of the King archetype include: